Sean Harlow

-Sean Harlow (born March 28, 1995) is an American football center for the Arizona Cardinals of the National Football League (NFL).
+Sean Harlow (born March 28, 1995) is an American professional football center.
 He played college football at Oregon State.
 Pat Harlow is his father.
+Jack Harlow is not his brother.

+Early life

+Harlow was born in Anaheim, California as one of three sons born to parents Pat and Jennifer Harlow.
+His brothers are Cole and Jack.
+Harlow played football at San Clemente High School.
+His performances as an offensive tackle and defensive lineman earned him several accolades.
+Among his accomplishments, Harlow was ranked No. 47 on Rivals.com's national offensive tackles list and No. 59 as an overall prospect in California.
+Both ESPN and 247Sports ranked Harlow in their lists of top 50 tackles.

+College career

+Being a highly recruited prospect, Harlow received as many as 17 scholarship offers.
+In 2013, he joined the Oregon State Beavers and entered action as a replacement right tackle by the fourth game against San Diego State.
+During his sophomore year, Harlow was one of two offensive linemen to start all 12 games.
+He played the first five games as a right tackle before finishing the last seven games as a left tackle.
+During his junior year, Harlow sustained a leg injury during game seven against Colorado, prematurely ending his season.
+He missed spring training for his senior season in 2016 while rehabilitating his leg injury however, he returned to play the remaining nine games as a starting left tackle.
+Despite sporadic periods of practice as a center, Harlow played exclusively as a tackle.
+He graduated from OSU with a degree in human development and family sciences.

 Professional career

-Atlanta Falcons
+Atlanta Falcons (first stint)

-Harlow was drafted by the Atlanta Falcons in the fourth round, 136th overall, in the 2017 NFL Draft.
+Harlow was drafted by the Atlanta Falcons in the fourth round, 136th overall, in the 2017 NFL draft.

 On September 1, 2018, Harlow was waived by the Falcons.

 Indianapolis Colts

-On September 10, 2018, Harlow was signed to the Indianapolis Colts' practice squad.
+On September 10, 2018, Harlow was signed to the practice squad of the Indianapolis Colts.
 He was released on October 18, 2018.

 Atlanta Falcons (second stint)

-2018 season

-On October 23, 2018, Harlow was signed to the Atlanta Falcons practice squad.
+On October 23, 2018, Harlow was signed to the Falcons practice squad.
 He signed a reserve/future contract with the Falcons on December 31, 2018.

-2019 season

 On August 31, 2019, Harlow was waived by the Falcons and was signed to the practice squad the next day.
 He was promoted to the active roster on November 9, 2019.
-He was waived on November 23, 2019 and re-signed to the practice squad.
+He was waived on November 23, 2019, and re-signed to the practice squad.
 He was promoted back to the active roster on December 20, 2019.

-2020 season

 On September 5, 2020, Harlow was waived by the Falcons and signed to the practice squad the next day.
 He was elevated to the active roster on December 26 for the team's week 16 game against the Kansas City Chiefs, and reverted to the practice squad after the game.